opentx/lua-reference-guide/model/setGlobalVariable.md

 #### Return value

 none

 ##### Notice
+If a parameter is missing from the value, then that parameter remains unchanged.

 Global variable can only store integer values, any floating point value is converted (todo check how) into integer value.